gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 # Gno realms vs system kernels

-Let's explore the analogy between Gno and operating systems.
+Let's explore the analogy between Gno and existing operating systems.

 In computers, the role of the operating system is to isolate each process from the others, for memory integrity and security, and to control access to